ShaunCurtis/Blazr.VSA/Documents/Aggregates.md

 ## The Problems with Aggregates

-Coding aggregates is not plain sailing.
+Conceptually coding aggregates seems plain sailing.
+The problem is in the detail.
 It's easy to slip the boundary, include more related objects.
-Complex aggregate entities quickly grow  into a monster black box class.
+Complex aggregate entities quickly grow: they become god classes.

 ## The Functional Challenge

 In Functional programming, all data objects are immutable.
 Our invoice entity is a container.
 Dealing with container immutability is a challenge.
+Let's look at how we can overcome it.

 ### Invoice Entity